To reach a CFCC staff member, call 416 531 8826.

 Events Manager, Danielle Goldfinger (ext.
 240)

-Knowledge Exchange Manager, Emily Van Halem (ext.
+Senior Manager, Knowledge Exchange, Emily Van Halem (ext.
 223)

 Research and Evaluation

-Research and Evaluation Manager, Melissa Yule (currently on maternity leave)
+Research and Evaluation Manager, Melissa Yule (ext.
+305)